 Recycling Bin Centres

-There are six recycle bin centre locations in the City that can be used for surplus, residential recycling:
+There are five recycle bin centre locations in the City that can be used for surplus, residential recycling:

 - East End Hockey Rink - 12th Avenue East